craigsanders22/pe-projects/journal.md

 A daily worksheet for my DFTW journey.

-## August 1
+## August 2

 ### standup

-yesterday - did the HTML/CSS for the layout project.
-I took a little time with it and made sure I thought through next steps before I dug into it so I could avoid the "trial and error" method that I've fallen into some in the past.
-It went well.
-I did it all in PHP and also worked through my mental block on the CSS voices.
+yesterday - spent some time getting the HTML/CSS closer to the example.
+Tried to clean up my code as much as possible.
+Researched some ideas for themes and settled on the manly candle.
+Didn't like what I saw with my initial research but ended up leaning more toward "high end" companies and found what is more in line with what I was thinking.

-today - going to work on making some of the layout more accurate - mainly some header and footer things that I rushed over and knew I'd need to come back to.
-Then will do a little research on my theme ideas and settle on something and dig a bit more into that.
-Trying to stay ahead a bit here as the rest of my week is a little hectic.
+today - I've watched the videos from the lesson today, found 3-4 sites and pulled a bunch of screenshots.
+Going to do a bit of looking through those and writing some things up now but then will need to come back later to finish.
+Need to try to meet with Derek today, too.